8 Habits of Highly Effective Product Leaders

 5. Radically transparent

-One good example was a CPO I worked with once, who would share her notes from every executive meeting with her team.
+One good example was a CPO I worked with who would share her notes from every executive meeting with her team.

 A straight copy & paste.
 No editing nor reframing the message.